LSDcircuits/PICO_LSD/README.md

 3. lsm6s3_lsd c

 this file contains the logic used to get raw data from this IMU. working on:
+- hsing struct to create scaling, raw, updatd data in struct.
 - making a library
 - getting different power modes and sensitivity
 - applying kallman filter & quaternions as additional fucntions